WalletConnect/walletconnect-docs/docs/javascript/sign/wallet-usage.md

 ### Namespaces

-The `namespaces` parameter is used to specify the namespaces and chains that are intended to be used in the session.
+The `namespaces` parameter is used to specify the list of chains, methods and events that are intended to be used in the session.
+In other words, namespaces are the minimal requirement for a wallet to establish a session with a dapp.
 The following is an example,

 ```js
 namespaces: {